-- 27.1 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order at all times during the Event. - 27.2 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 27.3 All parts homologated in accordance with Article 2.7.1 of the FIA F3 Technical Regulations must remain as homologated in 2012 for the entire Championship season. - 27.4 All sprung parts of the car situated more than 280mm behind the front wheel centre line and more than 280mm forward of the rear wheel centre line, and which are visible from underneath, must be used exactly as designed and supplied by the car manufacturer.
-This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 9000mm2 when projected to a horizontal plane above the car.

-The design of all such parts may not be changed during a Championship season unless specifically authorised by the FIA.
+- 27.1 The approved Accident Data Recorder (ADR) must be fitted to the car and be in working order at all times during the Event. - 27.2 No signal of any kind may pass between a moving car and anyone connected with the car's entrant or driver save for lap timing purposes, legible messages on a pit board, body movement by the driver and verbal communication between a driver and his team by radio. - 27.3 All parts homologated in accordance with Article 2.7.1 of the FIA F3 Technical Regulations must remain as homologated in 2012 for the entire Championship season. - 27.4 With the exception of the engine airbox and the associated intake manifold shroud, all bodywork visible from above, which lies in the following areas, must be used exactly as designed by the car manufacturer: - a) Bodywork lying between the rear face of the cockpit entry template and a point lying 250mm behind the rear wheel centre line. - b) Bodywork lying more than 310mm from the car centre line and which lies between the rear face of the cockpit entry template and a point lying 850mm forward of the rear face of the template. - 27.5 All non-homologated bodywork permitted by Article 3.9.6 of the FIA F3 Technical Regulations must be used exactly as designed by the car manufacturer. - 27.6 All sprung parts of the car less than 200mm from the centre line and situated between points 280mm behind and 330mm forward of the front wheel centre line, and which are visible from underneath, must be used exactly as designed by the car manufacturer. - 27.7 The shape and weight of each bodywork component described in Articles 27.4, 27.5 and 27.6 must remain as originally designed by the car manufacturer. - 27.8 The design of all parts described in Articles 27.4, 27.5 and 27.6 above may not be changed during a Championship season unless specifically authorised by the FIA.